Income tax Dates

-Use the rates listed below to calculate the allowable expense for using your vehicle for business purposes for the 2019-2020 income year.
+Use the following rates to calculate the allowable expense for using your vehicle for business purposes for the 2019-2020 income year.

 As we rely on third-party information that was delayed due to COVID-19, we were previously unable to provide these rates and advised businesses to use the kilometre rates for the 2018-2019 income year instead.